-Cash dividend distribution to equity holders of the u) Company
+u) Cash dividend distribution to equity holders of the Company v) Presentation of EBITDA

 The Company recognises a liability to make cash distributions to equity holders of the Company when the distribution is authorised, and the distribution is no longer at the discretion of the Company.
 As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
 A corresponding amount is recognised directly in equity.